ivan-pinatti/docker-torrent-box-with-vpn/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/ivan-pinatti/docker-torrent-box-with-vpn?logo=Github&style=for-the-badge)
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/ivan-pinatti?logo=Github&style=for-the-badge)

-The code on this repository is intended to be used to share media content with various networks such as Torrent and Usenet while protecting your privacy through a VPN (ProtonVPN).
+The code on this repository is intended to be used to share media content with various networks such as Torrent and Usenet while protecting your privacy through a VPN.
 The main idea is to provide access where Internet censors and content restriction apply.
 I totally discourage using this code for any piracy reasons.

 The stack can be run in any Linux box.\
 Besides Plex transcoding, all other apps and functions are super light and a basic Raspberry Pi is able to handle the load.